-- Daily mile - Physically active after-school clubs.
-Class teacher to complete termly physical assessments based on improving individual fitness.
-A being raised across the school as a to · T Continue with termly assessments and structured fitness daily sessions.
+Daily mile Physically active after-school clubs.
+Class teacher to complete termly physical assessments based on improving individual fitness. and athletics.
+All children have completed the bike safety course and are actively encouraged to walk, scooter or bike to school.
+Showing an increase in 5%.
+Baseline physical assessments show an improvement in fitness across the whole school.
+Continue with termly assessments and structured fitness daily sessions.
 PE starters to have a fitness focus.
-Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Invite sports people and coaches into school to motivate and inspire pupils.
-Arrange for coaches from local clubs to come into school to speak to children.
-Develop contact with local sports teams - arranging visitors to talk to the children and coaches to come into school to work with the children in different sports in addition to their skill based PE sessions. £600 Sportscool - provided focussed enrichment days and additional lessons around sports not always easily accessible to our children including handball, fencing, volleyball and specialised cricket coaching.
+Key indicator 2: The profile of PESSPA A being raised across the school as a to ool for whole sch nool improvement Percentage of total allocation: % Intent Implementation Impact 70 Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Develop contact with local sports teams - arranging visitors to talk to the children and coaches to come into school to work with the children in different sports in addition to their skill based PE sessions. £600 Sportscool - provided focussed enrichment days and additional lessons around sports not always easily accessible to our children including handball, fencing, volleyball and specialised cricket coaching.
 Continue to work with SportsCool to make more sports accessible and provide more specialised individual sports clubs and coaching.
 Develop further links in the community such as Leeds Rhino's Ruby League.
 Pupils to see PE and sport as an integral and automatic part of their lives at school and at home, becoming more physically active. session structured and presented as lessons.
 Children show off their sports achievements to the whole school and are acknowledged and recognised for them, encouraging others to become involved. through the springboard sports Interweave physical activity into all areas of the curriculum, not just P.E lessons.
 Focus on healthy body = healthy mind and soul.
-The pillars of all P.E lessons; teamwork, communication, good listening, respect, concentration, resilience and work ethic constantly referred to and links made from P.E into all other subjects. = Display the pillars of PE in classroom's so they can be seen and referred to more easily. and responsibility.
+The pillars of all P.E lessons; teamwork, communication, good listening, respect, concentration, resilience and work ethic constantly referred to and links made from P.E into all other subjects.
+Display the pillars of PE in classroom's so they can be seen and referred to more easily. and responsibility.
 Use Physical Education as a true cross-curricular approach to allow children to develop models as a tool to engage and raise achievement - relate to the current achievements of sports stars within major sporting events and achievements including the Women's Euros, the Ryder Cup, World Championships, Olympics and Wimbledon.
 Display a national or international sporting event which is taking place or due to take place in the class and on the PE display board - encourage conversation around the event and the athletes achievements.